-To provide telehealth services to a patient located in this state, an individual must be licensed, certified, or otherwise authorized by law to provide health care in this state.
-This section makes clear that an individual who meets this requirement may provide health care through telehealth, if doing so is consistent with applicable professional practice standards and the practitioner's scope of practice.
+This section is intended to make clear that as a general matter, health care may be provided through telehealth, if doing so is consistent with the applicable professional practice standards and the practitioner's scope of practice.
 However, state or federal law may limit or prohibit the provision of particular types of telehealth services.
-If state or federal law restricts the provision of a particular type of health care, these restrictions would apply to those seeking to deliver such services through telehealth, just as they would to those seeking to deliver such services in person.
+For example, if state or federal law restricts the provision of a particular type of health care, these restrictions would apply to those seeking to deliver such services through telehealth, just as they would to those seeking to deliver such services in person.
 A state statute might also prohibit the delivery of services through telehealth.
 Such prohibitions would apply to a practitioner providing health care to patients located in the state, regardless of where the practitioner is located.
-If state regulations restrict the provision of care to an individual holding a particular type of license, then neither in-state nor out-of-state practitioners holding another type of license would be permitted to provide that care.
+If state regulations restrict the provision of care to an individual holding a particular type of license, then neither instate nor out-of-state practitioners holding another type of license would be permitted to provide that care.
 In no case can an out-of-state practitioner use telehealth to provide services that a comparably credentialed in-state practitioner is prohibited from providing.